BabyX047/C/README.md

-This has morphed to somewhat of a personal python challenges journal.
+This had morphed to somewhat of a personal python challenges journal.

+I am getting it back on track to the original goal.

-I however need to start working on more alone iykyk.
+I however need to start working by myself more. iykyk.